fotinakis/swagger-blocks/README.md

 * Supports **live updating** by design.
 Change code, refresh your API docs.
 * **Works with all Ruby web frameworks** including Rails, Sinatra, etc.
-* **100% support** for all features of the [Swagger 2.0](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md) and [Swagger 1.2](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md) specs.
+* **100% support** for all features of the [Swagger 2.0](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md) spec.
+* [Swagger 1.2](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md) is no longer supported in Swagger::Blocks 2.0, but you may use [1.4.0](https://github.com/fotinakis/swagger-blocks/tree/v1.4.0).
 * Flexible—you can use Swagger::Blocks anywhere, split up blocks to fit your style preferences, etc. Since it's pure Ruby and serves definitions dynamically, you can easily use initializers/config objects to change values or even **show different APIs based on environment**.
 * 1:1 naming with the Swagger spec—block names and nesting should match almost exactly with the swagger spec, with rare exceptions to make things more convenient.